Quarmuz/IntroToIM/FINAL_PROJECT/README.md

   - the old keyboard input was disabled, as it did no longer fit in the new rotatory controlls
   - tension, friction and maximum velocity coefficients were reviewed to adjust the gameplay to the new cntroller mode
 - Arduino controller mode fixes
-  - several changes and fixes were made to allow proceeding between screens (win -> next stage -> play; lose -> restart and play) using Arduino buttons
-    - fixed issue when prolonged press of the button would cause to skip multiple screens (skipping from win to play without signaling next stage)
+  - several changes and fixes were made to allow proceeding between screens (win -> next stage -> play; lose -> restart and play) using Arduino buttons, fixed issue when prolonged press of the button would cause to skip multiple screens (skipping from win to play without signaling next stage)
-  - fixed issue with bullets by rewriting shoot() function in Player in terms of the place bullets were created
-    - now utilises PVector more effectively
-    - avoids situations when emerging bullet would instantly collide with the Player object causing it to bounce backwards
+  - fixed issue with bullets by rewriting shoot() function in Player in terms of the place bullets were created.
+Initial position of the bullets (relative to the spaceship) and the formula for adding their base velocities to the ship velocity (in other words, faster the ship moves the faster bullets are fired (with greater velocity component in the direction of motion)) was rebalanced.
+Now utilises PVector more effectively and avoids situations when emerging bullet would instantly collide with the Player object causing it to bounce backwards.
   - several minor fixes and adjustments
+- display adjustment
+  - since now the dirrection of the ship is not clearly indicated by its movement (the ship can rotate in place or independently of its trajectory), a small blue back-forth line beneath the ship texture was added for clarity.
+  - the pullback line from previous version still apears, but now is being induced by the red button and increases according to the time button have been pressed.
+The cycles-to-length factor was balanced for clarity.
 - rebalancing
   - the minimum size of generated pucks and holes was increased to avoid non-rewarding situations
   - several minor fixes, adjustments and code aesthetics